1. Why do I need a placement test?

 8. What do I need to bring on the day of the test?

-Your valid photo identification (ie: state-issued photo ID card, passport, school issued photo ID card, employee ID card, military ID, etc.)
+Your valid photo identification (ie: state-issued photo ID card, passport, school issued photo ID card, employee ID card, military ID, etc.) AND your Orientation Certificate of Achievement (unless exempt from completing the orientation).

 9. I took an English, Math, or ESOL class/ placement test, but I dropped or withdrew from it, can I retake the placement test?